-Liberman, in a meeting with visiting Australian Foreign Minister Bob Carr, slammed the PA for a letter it sent to the EU on July 24, urging it to reconsider its relations with Israel.
+In meeting with visiting Australian FM Carr, Liberman slams PA for letter to EU urging it to reconsider its relations with Israel.